wakairo/cutb/README.md

 In any combination, when an assertion fails, the test execution is terminated at the assertion.
 The next test is not automatically executed.
 Also, there is no feature that resumes execution of tests after a runtime error, such as zero division error.

 The purpose of this simplified unit testing framework is allowing unit tests to run in restricted environment, such as a target machine (a real device) in cross development for embedded software.

-Therefore, this framework does not rely on any operating system and use few features of the standard C or C++ library.
+Therefore, this framework does not rely on any operating system and uses few features of the standard C or C++ library.
 Also, the code size is small.
 However, the other side of these advantages is that this framework has very few features, which are realized in the restriction.
 Hence, use this simplified unit testing framework only when there is a problem that is difficult for the other testing frameworks to solve.

 As a side note, in a restricted environment, imposed requirements sometimes include use of an old compiler, so the simplified unit testing framework has been implemented in a way that allows compilation under C++03.